Snappia/Snappia-Medical-Coding-API-Reference/README.md

 ## Support

-For API access, token generation, or technical support, please contact your Snappia account administrator or visit our developer portal.
+For API access, token generation, or technical support, please contact your Snappia account administrator.